 And I was right.
 I fell in love with the fruit salad as soon as I was done chopping and tossing the ingredients!

-This watermelon, strawberry and tomatillo salad has everything – it’s sweet, tangy and tart and feels so crisp and cleansing.
+This strawberry salad has everything – it’s sweet, tangy and tart and feels so crisp and cleansing.
 I’m telling you, if you are looking for a bright, feel good salad this weekend, this is the salad for you!

 What better than to serve a watermelon based salad to replenish your fluids when the weather is warm.

-This summer salad with strawberries is the perfect side dish to serve at a barbecue to offset the heaviness of grilled meats.
+This strawberry salad is the perfect side dish to serve at a barbecue to offset the heaviness of grilled meats.
 It’s vegan as well so it’s a good option to put on the table for guests like me, who don’t eat meat or chicken.

 For this salad to shine, pick the best ingredients you can.